yougetduhpicture/yougetduhpicture/README.md

 - 👋 Hi, I’m @yougetduhpicture.
 Most people know me as Rasmus, though.
-I'm currently rocking the world as a bass player in Us.
+I'm currently rocking the world as a bass player for Us.
 - 👀 I’m interested in programming, UX/UI design, music, branding, reading and photography
 - 🌱 I've been learning full-stack development for the past few years, and the next thing I'll learn is writing tests
 - 💞️ I can help you with programming and usability projects.